FOSSEE/st-scripts/other-type-of-plots/script.rst

 {{{ switch to the slide which says about log-log graph }}}

-Now let us move on to log-log plot.
-A log-log graph or log-log plot is a two-dimensional graph of numerical data that uses logarithmic scales on both the horizontal and vertical axes.
+Now let us move on to the log-log plot.
+A log-log graph or a log-log plot is a two-dimensional graph of numerical data that uses logarithmic scales on both the horizontal and vertical axes.
 Because of the nonlinear scaling of the axes, a function of the form y = ax\ :sup:`b` will